Jennyicano/pands-weekly-tasks/README.md

 ## Student of Higher Diploma in Science in data Analytics at the ATU Galway, 2024.

-In this repository I uploaded the weekly task for the module Programming and scriptting.
+In this repository I uploaded the weekly tasks for the module Programming and Scriptting.

+## Get starting.

 The tools that I needed to intall in my computer to complete the module tasks and project were the following: